triggermains/triggermains.github.io/docs/guides/trigger/full.md

 **Does she really need 90% Crit Rate?**

 > Yup, or as close as you can get to 90%!
 Losing even 10% Crit Rate means losing 15% daze efficiency, you wouldn't want that to happen!
+> However, don't think about substituting Shockstar Disco for Shadow Harmony just to get more Crit Rate.
+Shockstar Disco still provides better buffs.
+Same for using Crit Rate engines instead of Impact ones.
+If you want more Crit Rate, you've just got to get better substats!

 **How does she compare to Lighter/Qingyi/...?**